HL7/fhir-pdmp/input/pagecontent/mappings.md

 In Figure 8.1, above,
 * prescribers write a prescription and forward it electronically to the pharmacy using NCPDP SCRIPT.
-* upon dispesing or sale of the prescription, the pharmacy reports the dispensation to the appropriate PDMP system(s) using ASAP
+* upon dispensing or sale of the prescription, the pharmacy reports the dispensation to the appropriate PDMP system(s) using ASAP
 * PDMP systems exchange information between each other using PMIX/NIEM
 * in contrast, getting the PDMP information to providers (prescribers and pharmacists) does not utilize a single, consistent, methodology.
 Current implementations include
   * all PDMP provide a web portal for provider access